CMSP Tales & KLX 300D Upgrades

 It's all about center of gravity and where it is when I am onboard a scooter.

-On a scooter a guy my size and dimensions has to have a center of gravity well over the handlebars but if you perch forward the steering gets blocked by the knees.
+On a scooter a guy my size and dimensions has to have a center of gravity well over the handlebars but if you perch forward the steering gets blocked by your knees.

 I had handlebars colliding with right knee issues and when I sat back the circle control thing went out the window.